Overview

 Step 1: Choose Your Cribbage Board Size

-Before buying wood its best to decide if you will be going with a standard sized board (~6 x 17-inches) or will build a large board or custom shape.
+Before buying wood, its best to decide if you will go with a standard-sized board (~6 x 17 inches) or build a large board or custom shape.

-And, for a first-time cribbage board build, sticking with a standard board size will let you learn the process and from there you can venture into larger or non-standard sizes.
-And, in standard sizes, there are plenty of drill jigs available to allow for precision holes.
+And, for a first-time cribbage board build, sticking with a standard board size will let you learn the process, and from there, you can venture into larger or non-standard dimensions.
+And, in standard sizes, plenty of drill jigs are available to allow for precision holes.

 Step 2: Pick a Wood and Build Style

-For many, the hardest part of any woodworking project is choosing a wood.
+For many, choosing a wood is the hardest part of any woodworking project.

-And with a cribbage board the decisions can go from a simple oak board to using an end-grain exotic wood.
-With that in mind, your choice will be influenced by budget, tools and skill a few popular options are:
+And with a cribbage board, the decisions can go from a simple oak board to an end-grain exotic wood.
+With that in mind, your choice will be influenced by budget, tools, and skill.
+A few popular options are:

-- Exotic wood blank using Acacia, Purple Heart or other sustainable species that has been harvested according to international guidelines.
+- Exotic wood blank using Acacia, Purple Heart, or other sustainable species harvested according to international guidelines.

 - Domestic figured woods like curly or Birdseye maple.

-- End-grain designs that use an exotic or domestic wood that is cut to show the end grain in a pattern like the Purple Heart end-grain board shown above.
+- End-grain designs that use an exotic or domestic wood cut to show the end grain in a pattern, like the Purple Heart end-grain board pictured above.

 - Or, live edge slabs that highlight the natural look of the board.